SirBofu/dsda-doom-mbf24/mbf24_spec.md

 - Every actor has four new instanced counters that are not utilized by any existing code.
 - These values initialize to 0 when a thing is spawned.
 - Unless the `RESETONDEATH` flag is set on the thing, its values will persist if it is killed and resurrected (but not when resurrected via Nightmare or when using `-respawn`, as these are new instances of the actor).
 - These values can be used to force monsters to reload after a certain number of attacks, change behavior after a condition has been met a certain number of times, etc.
+- Add `Counter 1 max = X`. `Counter 2 max = X`, `Counter 3 max = X`, and/or `Counter 4 max = X` in the Thing definition to define a thing's maximum values for each counter (default is 0).
+- Add `Counter 1 spawn = X`, `Counter 2 spawn = X`, `Counter 3 max = X`, and/or `Counter 4 spawn = X` in the Thing definition to define a thing's initial values (default is 0).

 #### New Thing Flags
 - Add `MBF24 Bits = X` in the Thing definition.